Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Performance of JFNK in IWFM

 To aid in their CV water resources management planning studies, California Department of Water Resources (CADWR) has developed the California Central Valley Groundwater-Surface Water Simulation Model (C2VSim) using IWFM as the underlying numerical engine \cite{C2VSimFG_2020}.
-C2VSim discretizes the CV model domain, an area of $20,750$ square miles, into $32,537$ finite element cells with an average cell area of $407.4$ acres.
+C2VSim discretizes the CV model domain, an area of $20,750$ square miles, into $32,537$ finite element cells with maximum, minimum and median cell areas of 1770.8, 4.0 and 326.0 acres, respectively.
 The mixed quadrilateral-triangular finite element grid is shown in Figure \ref{fig::c2vsim_mesh}, along with an enlarged view of the circled region.
 The model represents the stream network with $110$ stream reaches discretized into $4,634$ stream nodes.
-The groundwater aquifer, whose thickness ranges from $200$ feet to $9000$ feet, is divided into four layers.
+The groundwater aquifer, whose thickness ranges from $200$ feet to $9000$ feet, is divided into four computational layers.
+The maximum, minimum and median layer thickness, considering all four layers, are $5576.1$, $41.9$ and $358.3$ feet, respectively.
 C2VSim is an integrated hydrologic model.
-Aside form groundwater and stream flows, it also simulates land surface and root zone flow processes, agricultural and urban water demands as well as groundwater pumping and surface water diversions to meet these demands.
+Aside from groundwater and stream flows, it also simulates land surface and root zone flow processes, agricultural and urban water demands as well as groundwater pumping and surface water diversions to meet these demands.
 The values of $\tau_{h} =10^{-2}$, $p = 400$, $M_k = 1500$, and GMRES tolerance $=10^{-4}$ are considered in the simulation.
 C2VSim is calibrated for the simulation period starting from October $1973$ and ending in September $2015$ using a monthly timestep.

 As an initial test of the JFNK method, C2VSim was simplified by turning off all the simulation features except the groundwater component.
 Figure \ref{fig::GW_C2VSim} shows the simulated groundwater heads at each aquifer layer after $1$ year.
 In Figure \ref{fig::GW_C2VSim} $1^{st}$ layer is the topmost aquifer layer, and the $4^{th}$ layer is the deepest aquifer layer.